1989 Kangaroo tour of New Zealand

 The 1989 Kangaroo Tour of New Zealand was a mid-season tour of New Zealand by the Australia national rugby league team.
 The Australians played six matches on tour, including a three test series against the New Zealand national rugby league team.
 The tour began on 4 July and finished on 23 July.

 Australia, the reigning Rugby League World Cup champions after having defeated New Zealand 25–12 in the 1988 World Cup Final at Auckland's Eden Park ground, defeated the home side 3–0 in the series.
 The third test of the series also doubled as the first match of the 1989–1992 Rugby League World Cup tournament.

-The series was broadcast to Australia by the Nine Network with commentary provided by Ray Warren and Darrell Eastlake.
+The series was broadcast to Australia by the Nine Network with commentary provided by Ray Warren and Darrell Eastlake with former New Zealand coach Graham Lowe giving special comments from the Nine studios in Brisbane for the first two tests.

-As of 2017, this remains the last full mid-season Kangaroo tour of New Zealand in which the Australians played against club and regional teams.
+As of 2024, this remains the last full mid-season Kangaroo tour of New Zealand in which the Australians played against club and regional teams.